nodejs/node/doc/contributing/sharing-project-news.md

 The project's approach is as follows:

-* The project will create one "What's new in YYYY" issue in the `nodejs/node` repo for news related to Node.js core.
+* The project will create one "What's new in YYYY" discussion item in the `nodejs/node` repo for news related to Node.js core.
 * Teams/groups can create a "what's new in YYYY" issue in one or more of their repositories.
 As an example see
   [What's new in the Node-API and node-addon-api world? - 2023 version](https://github.com/nodejs/abi-stable-node/issues/446).